goncalo1021pt/cpp_gen/README.md

 ## Usage

-After installation, you can use `cpp_gen` to generate a new cpp project on your corrent directory.
+After installation, you can use `cpp_gen` to generate a new cpp project on your current directory.
 Here's an example:

 ```bash
 cpp_gen my_new_project